avmarks/Calorie-Manager/ProjectPlan.md

 - [ ] Deploy to AWS for first time
 - [ ] Weekly journal entry
 - [ ] Create item table
-- [ ] Add the item entity??? (test, dev and prod dbs)
+- [ ] Add the item entity (test, dev and prod dbs)
-- [ ] Realize that these daos?? are repetitive.
+- [ ] Realize that these daos are repetitive.
 Refactor into a generic dao!
 - [ ] Add update and delete functionality in jsp for user and role
 - [ ] Build the item search jsp
 - [ ] Build the item add/update/delete jsp